Instant Pot Korean-Style Beef Wraps

 Instructions

-2. While the meat is browning, cut the pear off the core in four cuts.
-On a box grater, grate the flesh of the pear and discard the skin.
+2. While the meat browns, cut the pear off the core in four cuts.
+On a box grater, grate the flesh of the pear and discard (or eat!) the skin.

 3. When the meat is brown, remove it from the pot, turn the pot off, and pour off the fat.

-4. Put the pear, garlic, sesame oil, mirin, rice vinegar, soy sauce, brown sugar, and pepper into the pot and stir.
+4. Add the sesame oil, mirin, rice vinegar, soy sauce, brown sugar, pepper, pear, and garlic to the pot and stir.
 Nestle the meat into the sauce, fatty-side up.
 Put the lid on the Instant Pot, set it to “Meat” for 1 hour and 25 minutes, being sure to close the steam nozzle.

 5. When the meat is done.
 Turn the nozzle to release the steam, remove the lid, and transfer the meat to a cutting board.
 Skim any obvious fat at the top of the liquid by laying a large spoon on the surface and allowing the fat to drift into the spoon.

 6. Trim off the obvious fat from the meat and discard.
-(It may look like a small amount of meat at this point, but it is rich and small amount packs a lot of flavor).
-Shred the meat and put it into a serving bowl.
-Pour about 1 cup of the juices from the pot over the meat.
-Scatter the scallion and sesame seeds over the top, if desired.
-Stir and serve with warm tortillas, kimchi and a generous salad of your choosing.
+(It may not look like a lot of meat remains, but it's very flavorful, so a little goes a long way).
+Shred the meat or use a knife to cut into thin slices and put into a serving bowl.
+Pour about the juices from the pot over the meat.
+Scatter with scallions.
+Stir and serve with warm tortillas, kimchi, and slaw.

 This post includes affiliate links.
 Mom’s Kitchen Handbook gets a tiny percentage of purchases made from the links.
 It’s part of what keeps this blog up and running.